QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

-where :math:`g < 1` is the number of calves that each member of the breeding stock has each year, and :math:`c_t` is the number of cattle slaughtered
+where :math:`g < 1` is the number of calves that each member of the breeding stock has each year, and :math:`c_t` is the number of cattle slaughtered.

 The total headcount of cattle is

 .. math::  y_t = x_t + gx_{t-1} + gx_{t-2}

-This equation states that the total number of cattle equals the sum of adults, calves and yearlings, respectively
+This equation states that the total number of cattle equals the sum of adults, calves and yearlings, respectively.

 A representative farmer chooses :math:`\{c_t, x_t\}` to maximize: